 A California veterinarian-horse owner is in trouble after reportedly violating the EHV-1 quarantine at the Los Angeles Equestrian Center.
 The woman trailered the sick horse offsite.
 The California Department of Food and Agri...
 Read More

-The Tennessee state veterinarian’s office said Thursday it is investigating an outbreak of a blood parasite that is affecting a stable of racing Quarter Horses.
-Officials say 17 horses in Rutherford County have tested pos...
+Ticks or blood The Tennessee state veterinarian’s office said Thursday it is investigating an outbreak of a blood parasite that is affecting a stable of racing Quarter Horses.
+Officials say 17 horses in Rutherford County ...
 Read More

 80 Firefighters Ten horses died in a California stable fire that is being called suspicious, according to the fire chief.
 It happened early Sunday morning at C&K Horse Ranch in Montebello.
 Flames and smoke billowed in th...
 Read More